 Germany: ESM aid should be disbursed without lengthy visits from officials

-BERLIN, April 3 (Reuters) - Euro zone states that need aid from the bloc's bailout fund to tackle the coronavirus should get it quickly and be first subjected to visits from officials proposing policies like during the euro zone crisis, Germany's finance minister said.
+BERLIN, April 3 (Reuters) - Euro zone states that need aid from the bloc's bailout fund to tackle the economic fallout from the coronavirus outbreak should get it quickly without being subjected to lengthy visits and policy proposals from officials, Germany's finance minister said.

 "We have the possibility to say we can do something as a precaution," Scholz said.
 He added any such action would be tied to rules but that these needed to be appropriate for the current situation in which funds were required for health and securing jobs.